Mentalab-hub/explorepy/examples/p300_demo/README.md

 Results
 -------
-After running the analysis script, you should have a similar plot containing P300 waveforms.
+After running the analysis script, you should have a similar plot containing P300 waveforms for 8 channel devices.

 ![alt text](plots.jpeg "P300 plots")